-Malignant mesothelioma (me-zoe-thee-lee-OH-muh) is a rare cancer that occurs in the thin layer of tissue that covers the majority of your internal organs (mesothelium).
+Malignant mesothelioma (me-zoe-thee-lee-O-muh) is a rare cancer that occurs in the thin layer of tissue that covers the majority of your internal organs (mesothelium).

 Doctors divide mesothelioma into different types based on what part of the mesothelium is affected.
 Mesothelioma most often affects the tissue that surrounds the lungs (pleura).
 This type is called pleural malignant mesothelioma.
-Other, rarer types of mesothelioma affect tissue in the abdomen, around the heart and around the testicles.
+Other, rarer types of mesothelioma affect tissue in the abdomen (peritoneal mesothelioma), around the heart and around the testicles.

 Signs and symptoms of mesothelioma vary depending on where the cancer occurs.